(Photo via Shutterstock)

 Here in Will County — and many other places in the northern hemisphere — the dog days of summer typically coincide with some of the hottest days of the year, although it has nothing to do with Sirius and its conjunction with the sun, according to Farmers' Almanac.
 Instead, during the summer, Earth tilts toward the sun at an angle that allows rays from the sun to hit more directly and also for a longer period of time — hence more daylight in the days closer to the summer solstice.

-So with the dog days of summer upon us, and a hot and steamy forecast to match, it's important to keep yourself safe if you are spending time outdoors.
+So with the dog days of summer upon us, and often a hot and steamy forecast to match, it's important to keep yourself safe if you are spending time outdoors.
 The Illinois Department of Public Health offers the following guidance to prevent heat-related illness such as heat exhaustion and heat stroke.

 - Spend time in air conditioning as much as possible.
 Limit the amount of time you spend outdoors, especially during the hottest part of the day.
 If you are planning outdoor activities, schedule them for the morning or evening, when it isn't as hot outdoors.